PlanetEagler/Roadmap/README.md

 # PlanetEagler Roadmap

 ## v0.2 progress
-- [ ] Make the database safer and add more stuff to backend to keep it safe.
+- [ ] Make the database safer and add more stuff to backend to keep it safe. ( currently top of the list )
 - [ ] Github sign in
 - [ ] comments ( and rating feature )
 - [ ] mod editing